-- Hirer revenueHirers: The booking fee for Hirers is 15% providing them with usage of the Camplify platform, 24/7 support and Nationwide Roadside Assistance from NRMA.
-Owners: The final fee is determined by the insurance level selected Casual membership (11%), Bring Your Own Insurance (7%) and Premium Membership (5%).Premium membershipOwners seeking to maximise their rental income pay a monthly subscription fee (between \$76 and - Premium membership Owners seeking to maximise their rental income pay a monthly subscription fee (between \$76 and \$198 per month depending on the value of the RV) for additional marketing services, reduced commission and full insurance.
+Hirer revenue Hirers: The booking fee for Hirers is 10.5% providing them with usage of the Camplify platform, through PaulCamper is 5%.

+24/7 support and Nationwide Roadside Assistance from NRMA.
+The booking fee for Hirers under PaulCamper is 15%.

+Owners: The final fee is determined by the insurance level selected - Casual membership (12.5%), Bring Your Own Insurance (10.5%) and Premium Membership (6.5%).
+The owners fee commission and full insurance.

-Note 3.
-Operating segments (continued)
+Premium membership Owners seeking to maximise their rental income pay a monthly subscription fee (between \$85 and

+\$274 per month depending on the value of the RV) for additional marketing services, reduced